linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 The European Monetary System and European Monetary Union

 crisis, the PIIGS crisis and the covid-19 pandemic.
-Another suggestion is to pay more attention to the cyclically

-adjusted fiscal deficit; in the case where an economy is growing below trend, its headline deficit may be above

-3% but its cyclically adjusted deficit might be below 3%, whereas when the economy is growing above trend,

-its headline figure may be below 3% while its cyclically adjusted figure might be above 3%.
-Other proposals

-include raising the fiscal deficit above 3% to, say, 4%, or permitting it to average 3% over the economic cycle,

-thereby allowing a country temporarily to exceed 3% without necessarily incurring a fine. !e credit crunch

-and eurozone crisis eventually led to the so-called Fiscal Compact which is covered in section 16.28.
+Another suggestion is to pay more attention to the cyclically adjusted fiscal deficit; in the case where an economy is growing below trend, its headline deficit may be above 3% but its cyclically adjusted deficit might be below 3%, whereas when the economy is growing above trend, its headline figure may be below 3% while its cyclically adjusted figure might be above 3%.
+Other proposals include raising the fiscal deficit above 3% to, say, 4%, or permitting it to average 3% over the economic cycle, thereby allowing a country temporarily to exceed 3% without necessarily incurring a fine.
+The credit crunch and eurozone crisis eventually led to the so-called Fiscal Compact which is covered in section 16.28.

-16.22 THE ERM II
+### 16.22 The ERM II

-When the ERM I ceased to exist on 1 January 1999, ERM II came into being principally so that Greece that

-had not qualified for EMU and Denmark that had decided not to join could continue to maintain stable

-currencies against the euro members. !e ERM II is also relevant to the accession countries that joined the

-EU in May 2004, as joining ERM II for two years is an essential precondition for participation in EMU itself.
+When the ERM I ceased to exist on 1 January 1999, ERM II came into being principally so that Greece that had not qualified for EMU and Denmark that had decided not to join could continue to maintain stable currencies against the euro members.
+The ERM II is also relevant to the accession countries that joined the EU in May 2004, as joining ERM II for two years is an essential precondition for participation in EMU itself.

-Despite having the same $uctuation bands as ERM I of ±15%, ERM II is not a carbon copy.
-ERM II has four

-key features: (1) it is based on central rates fixed for participating currencies vis-à-vis the euro and therefore

-has no parity grid – the normal band of $uctuation being ±15%; (2) there exist obligatory interventions once

-margins are met; (3) the ECB and all participating 'pre-in' central banks have the right to initiate procedures to

-review the central rates; and (4) access is provided to short-term financing facilities with the ECB having the

-right to suspend intervention and financing operations.
-In practice, a country that joins ERM II can request

-a lower margin of $uctuation, and such has been the case with Denmark that currently operates a ±2.25%

-band against the euro.
-Any accession countries are expected to spend a _minimum_ - f two years in ERM II prior

-to their adoption of the euro.
-As at November 2022, the EMU has 19 member countries and there are three

-members of ERM II as depicted in Table 16.10.
+Despite having the same fluctuation bands as ERM I of ±15%, ERM II is not a carbon copy.
+ERM II has four key features: (1) it is based on central rates fixed for participating currencies vis-à-vis the euro and therefore has no parity grid – the normal band of fluctuation being ±15%; (2) there exist obligatory interventions once margins are met; (3) the ECB and all participating 'pre-in' central banks have the right to initiate procedures to review the central rates; and (4) access is provided to short-term financing facilities with the ECB having the right to suspend intervention and financing operations.
+In practice, a country that joins ERM II can request a lower margin of fluctuation, and such has been the case with Denmark that currently operates a ±2.25% band against the euro.
+Any accession countries are expected to spend a *minimum* of two years in ERM II prior to their adoption of the euro.
+As at November 2022, the EMU has 19 member countries and there are three members of ERM II as depicted in Table 16.10.

-16.23 PIIGS AND THE EUROZONE CRISIS
+### 16.23 PIIGS and the Eurozone Crisis

-Once the monetary union commenced in 1999, it was essential that to maintain their competitiveness visà-vis Germany, countries like Portugal, Ireland, Italy, Greece and Spain (PIIGS) would need to keep their

-in$ation rates in line with Germany.
-However, this was not the case, as shown in Figure 16.4. !is loss of

-competitiveness over time, with the consequent problems for the export sector, meant that the PIIGS

-economies were more vulnerable than countries like Germany when the global financial crisis started in 2007.
+Once the monetary union commenced in 1999, it was essential that to maintain their competitiveness vis-à-vis Germany, countries like Portugal, Ireland, Italy, Greece and Spain (PIIGS) would need to keep their inflation rates in line with Germany.
+However, this was not the case, as shown in Figure 16.4.
+This loss of competitiveness over time, with the consequent problems for the export sector, meant that the PIIGS economies were more vulnerable than countries like Germany when the global financial crisis started in 2007.

 While UIP implies that very short-term interest rates such as three-month Treasury bill rates will be equal